Derivatives, With Their Risks and Rewards

 The most infamous of these swaps were credit default swaps.
-That’s because they also helped cause 2008 financial crisis.
+They also helped cause the 2008 financial crisis.
 They were sold to insure against the default of municipal bonds, corporate debt, or mortgage-backed securities.
 When the MBS market collapsed, there wasn't enough capital to pay off the CDS holders.
-That's why the federal government had to nationalize the American International Group.
-CDSs are now regulated by the CFTC.
+The federal government had to nationalize the American International Group.
+Thanks to Dodd-Frank, swaps are now regulated by the CFTC.

 Forwards are another OTC derivative.
 They are agreements to buy or sell an asset at an agreed-upon price at a specific date in the future.
 The two parties can customize their forward a lot.
 Forwards are used to hedge risk in commodities, interest rates, exchange rates, or equities.

 Another influential type of derivative is a futures contract.
 The most widely used are commodities futures.
 Of these, the most important are oil price futures.
-That's because they set the price of oil and, ultimately, gasoline.
+They set the price of oil and, ultimately, gasoline.

 Four Risks of Derivatives

 Another risk is also one of the things that makes them so attractive: leverage.
 For example, futures traders are only required to put 2 to 10 percent of the contract into a margin account to maintain ownership.
 If the value of the underlying asset drops, they must add money to the margin account to maintain that percentage until the contract expires or is offset.
 If the commodity price keeps dropping, covering the margin account can lead to enormous losses.
-The CFTC Education Center provides a lot of information about derivatives.
+The U.S. Commodity Futures Trading Commission Education Center provides a lot of information about derivatives.